YaredRiveros/EDA-sQuad-Indexing-Metric-Spaces-for-Exact-Similarity-Search/main_memory/BST/BST_benchmark.md

   "run_id": 1
 }

-These JSON files can be merged later by your Python aggregation script.
+These JSON files can be merged later by a Python aggregation script.
 ```

 ---